 Wilson wasn’t potting them off the lampshades either and the Kettering cueist didn’t lead until the last frame, but the 28 year-old dug deep to seal his third deciding frame triumph of the tournament.

 Somewhat strangely, Robertson and Wilson have only played each other once before in a ranking event, over five years ago at the 2014 UK Championship when the former prevailed wit a 6-5 scoreline.

-Meanwhile, Graeme Dott and Tom Ford will compete in the first World Grand Prix semi-finals clash on Friday evening, having already emerged from the last eight yesterday.
+Meanwhile, Graeme Dott and Tom Ford will compete in the first World Grand Prix last-four clash on Friday evening, having already emerged from the last eight yesterday.

 Dott edged 2018 champion Ronnie O’Sullivan while Ford overcame Gary Wilson as both contenders reached the penultimate round of a ranking competition for the second time this term.

 Indeed, it represents successive appearances for Dott, who came close to denying Judd Trump at the Tempodrom a week ago at the same stage.

 For both the Scot and Ford, there is a huge opportunity to embark on a rare run to a big final, with £100,000 for winning this title up for grabs on Sunday.